-- 1. Laboratory instruments

-- 2. Subject care, handling, treatment, and transportation

-- 3. Sampling procedures

-- 4. Analytical procedures

-- 5. Special precautions for samples and specimens of all types that are collected, such as holding times and protection from heat, light, reactivity, and combustibility

-- 6. Federal reference, equivalent, and alternate test procedures

-- 7. Instrumentation selection and use

-- 8. Collaboration and standardization procedures

-- 9. Preventive and remedial maintenance

-- 10. Replicate sampling and analysis

-- 11. Blind and spiked samples

-- 12. Quality control procedures

-- 13. Precision, accuracy, completeness, representativeness, and comparability

-- 14. Sample and specimen custody, handling and storage procedures

-- 15. Sample transportation

-- 16. Data handling and evaluation procedures

-- 17. Automatic data processing procedures

-- 18. Documentation and document control

 - C. Qualified personnel will conduct the proposed research.
-The qualifications of all participating individuals will be documented in resumes that will be maintained as a part of the permanent record of the project.

-- D. Written records will be maintained to document all aspects of the research effort.
+The qualifications of all participating individuals, and any training they receive for the conduct of the study along with prior experience, should be documented in resumes that will be maintained as a part of the permanent record of the project. - D. Recordkeeping procedures.
+Written records will be maintained to document all aspects of the research effort.
 This shall include the use of bound notebooks, standard forms, and computer input and output.
 All entries shall be made in indelible ink.
 The entries should be dated and signed or initialed by the individual making the entry.
 Notebook entries shall be made in chronological order.
 If a blank space is left between entries, it shall be crossed-hatched to render it unusable.
 Entries shall not be erased or otherwise obscured.
 If any entry is to be changed because it is in error or for any other reason, a single line will be drawn through the entry and a correction made in the margin.
-The

-altered entry shall carry an explanation of the reason for the change, the date of the change, and the initials or the signature of the individual making the change.
+The altered entry shall carry an explanation of the reason for the change, the date of the change, and the initials or the signature of the individual making the change.

-The Principal Investigator for the project shall periodically, at not less than biweekly intervals, review the records to verify their completeness and accuracy.
+The Principal Investigator for the project shall periodically review the records to verify their completeness and accuracy.
 This review shall be documented by the Principal Investigator signing and dating the reviewed record.

-E. Documented procedures will be used to assure the integrity and appropriateness of data processing procedures.
-Data processing includes all manipulations performed on raw, (i.e. "as collected") information to change its form of expression, its location, or its quality.
-This includes data collection, validation, storage, transfer, reduction, and analysis.
+E. Data processing procedures should be documented.
+Data processing includes all manipulations performed on raw (i.e. "as collected") information, validation, storage, transfer, reduction, and statistical analysis.